wshon/madedit-mod/README.txt

 B. MS Windows (__WXMSW__):
    a.
 MinGW32/GNU C++ 3.x (wxDevCpp):
       Required Libraries to compile:
-      1. wxWidgets-2.6.1 or higher with Unicode enabled(wxWidgets-2.8.12 is recommanded, and apply patches) --enable-ipc
+      1. wxWidgets-2.6.1 or higher with Unicode enabled(wxWidgets-2.8.12 is recommended, and apply patches) --enable-ipc
       2. Boost-1.33.0 or higher
       3. Boost.Xpressive latest version